Illinois' Most Trusted Resource

 The Illinois Department of Public Health also announced that they have approved 3,100 new patients to be a part of the state’s burgeoning medical marijuana program.
 The recently approved patients also included 16 children.
 In order for children to qualify for the program, they must have written certification from two doctors, while adults only need one.

-Illinois dispensaries have been growing like mad, with four companies already licensed.
+Illinois dispensaries have been popping up like mad, with many companies already licensed.
 The next step in the process will be dispensaries sending their product in for testing, and pending approval, they'll make their way onto shelves and ready for patients.
 The five companies that have been licensed and are currently open for business are: